cbanack/comic-vine-scraper/README.md

 ## Current Status

-Unfortunately, due to some essentially unfixable issues related to using the Comic Vine API (see [here](http://www.comicvine.com/forums/api-developers-2334/am-i-blocked-1714639/?page=1#js-message-15563948) and [here](https://github.com/cbanack/comic-vine-scraper/issues/421)) **I have decided to permanently shut down the Comic Vine Scraper project.**
+Unfortunately, due to some essentially unfixable issues related to using the Comic Vine API (see [here](http://www.comicvine.com/forums/api-developers-2334/am-i-blocked-1714639/?page=1#js-message-15563948) and [here](https://github.com/cbanack/comic-vine-scraper/issues/421)) **I am no longer actively developing the Comic Vine Scraper project.**

+The latest release (version 1.0.90) is functional as of Oct 17, 2015, and may well remain usable for quite a while.

-Much of the code here is still very useful for accessing the Comic Vine API, should you happen to want to create your own project that does that.
-Also, if you are a relatively experienced python developer and you're interested in taking over this project, please feel free create your own fork and keep the project alive!
+Much of the code here provides a solid example of how to properly use the Comic Vine API, should you happen to want to create your own project that does that.
+Also, if you are a relatively experienced python developer and you're interested in taking over Comic Vine Scraper, please feel free create your own fork and keep this project alive!

 For those of you who've used and supported Comic Vine Scraper over the last 7 years, you have my sincere thanks for all your efforts and support.
 It's been a blast!